kristian-lange-tw/JATOS_docs_v3/pages/Whats-JATOS.md

 last_updated: 28 Dec 2016
 ---

-JATOS (Just Another Tool for Online Studies) helps you setup and run your online studies on your own server.
+JATOS (Just Another Tool for Online Studies) helps you set up and run your online studies on your own server.

 This is the Documentation for JATOS 3 - Are you looking for the docs of [JATOS 2](http://v2.jatos.org/Whats-JATOS.html)?